CalebCurry/sample-docs/docs/conclusion.md

 ## Here is a basic conclusion

-Thank you for reading this documennnnnnnnntation.
+Thank you for reading this documentation.